ticketbutler/billetfix-homepage/README.md

 - Each page is constructed by a set of components defined in the pages' data
 - Many component properties are translatable, so they are translated and seperated into `en/`, `da/` prefixes
 - All pages are wrapped in a common layout component

+# Statics location

+Statics which can be inlined by Webpack are inlined.
+Larger statics are put into